WillT93/Arduino-CarAccessoryKit/README.md

 * **Commercialization**: I developed this as a labor of love.
 It seems far too niche a thing to have any sort of commercial value.
 However, in the unlikely event that I'm wrong there please know that this isn't free real-estate.
 Don't go mass-producing this and selling it off as a side hustle.
 If you think there's value in it as a commercial product, then reach out.
 I would love to work with you properly.

 TODO:
-* Update the PCB to include a third pin for the dash-cam's accessory power sense pin so it's able to determine whether to go into parking mode or not.
+* Update the PCB to include a third (fourth??) pin for the dash-cam's accessory power sense pin so it's able to determine whether to go into parking mode or not.
+* TODO: Update ReadMe parts list to include wires, USB headers etc. etc.